driouxg/Water-Pls-Server-SignalR/README.md

 ⬜️ | Add register, login, ban, and delete operations to users controller.
 ⬜️ | Find out how to mock UserManager class to be able to test controller methods.
 ⬜️ | Remove user from donatorConnectionMap if already exists in requestorConnectionMap.
+⬜️ | Add re-authenticate token service that allows user to pass valid, but expired token back to server to have another one recreated for them.

 # Dependencies